alphagov/notifications-ruby-client/DOCUMENTATION.md

 response = client.get_received_texts(args)
 ```

 To get older messages, pass the ID of an older notification into the `older_than` argument.
-This will return the next oldest messages from the specified notification ID.
+This returns the next oldest messages from the specified notification ID.

 If you leave out the `older_than` argument, the client returns the most recent 250 notifications.